xavier-tobin/PatternAnnotatedString/README.md

 # PatternAnnotatedString

-`buildAnnotatedString` is a powerful tool for styling text in Jetpack Compose, but it is designed for styling fixed text, and is unsuitable for styling dynamic or user-generated text.
+`buildAnnotatedString` is a powerful tool for creating styling text in Jetpack Compose, but it is designed for styling fixed text, and is unsuitable for styling dynamic or user-generated text.

 This library solves this problem by allowing you to create re-usable rules (a.k.a. pattern annotations) that map a given pattern to text styles, and then use these rules to generate an